Call Center Leader Job Interview Questions

 Be prepared for questions surrounding your previous and future use of call center software.

-Call Center Software you should be familiar with:
+Call Center Software you should be familiar with

 Customer Relationship Management (CRM) Systems